Kingrashy12/nexu/cli/README.md

   - [`update-deps`](#update-deps)
 - [License](#license)

-The **Turbo-Express CLI** is a command-line tool designed to help you quickly scaffold new Turbo-Express projects, and manage dependencies for Turbo-Express-based applications.
+The **NexuJs CLI** is a command-line tool designed to help you quickly scaffold new NexuJs projects, and manage dependencies for NexuJs-based applications.

 ---

 ## Features

-- **Project Scaffolding**: Easily create a new Turbo-Express project with a single command.
+- **Project Scaffolding**: Easily create a new NexuJs project with a single command.
 - **Update Dependencies**: Keep your scaffolded projects up-to-date with the latest versions of all dependencies.
 - **Fast Setup**: Quickly set up your project environment and get started with development.